-The Great Lakes Integrated Atmospheric Deposition Network (IADN) and Environment and Climate Change Canada's Chemicals Management Plan Monitoring and Surveillance in the Great Lakes Basin (GLB) program form a collaborative binational monitoring network that has been in operation since 1990.
+The Great Lakes Integrated Atmospheric Deposition Network (IADN) and the Great Lakes Basin (GLB) Monitoring and Surveillance program under the Chemicals Management Plan of ECCC form a collaborative binational monitoring network that has been in operation since 1990.
 IADN uses a network of stations that monitor a suite of persistent toxic chemicals in precipitation and air.
 IADN measures a suite of 36 individual PBDE congeners (Table 3).
 Of these 36 congeners, the most important and abundant are BDE 47, 99, 100, 153, 154, 183 and 209.
 Results from air and precipitation samples collected every 12 days at five sites near the North American Great Lakes from 2005 to 2011 show that the decline in the environment of PBDEs correlated with the phase-out of penta- and octa-PBDE (IJC, 2016).
 IADN is a long-term monitoring program run by the U.S. Environmental Protection Agency's Great Lakes National Program Office.

 PBDEs have been monitored by IADN and GLB since 2005.
 The atmospheric concentrations of PBDEs are highest in samples collected near urban centers, such as Cleveland, Chicago, and Buffalo (Figure 4).
 As reported by Liu et al. (2016), the concentrations of PBDEs are generally decreasing with time at the urban sites (Chicago and Cleveland) but were generally unchanging at the remote sites (Sleeping Bear Dunes and Eagle Harbor).
 Decreasing PBDE concentrations with time were also observed at two Canadian Great Lakes sites (Lakes Ontario and Huron) (Figure 5).
-As reported by Shunthirasingham et al.

-(2018), the decline in concentrations at the Lake Ontario site (Point Petre), which is closer to an urban center, was faster than at the site near Lake Huron (Burnt Island).
+As reported by Shunthirasingham et al. (2018), the decline in concentrations at the Lake Ontario site (Point Petre), which is closer to an urban center, was faster than at the site near Lake Huron (Burnt Island).